xlladdins/xll/docs/Excel4MacrosA-D.md

     > data.
 Microsoft Excel will then generate the appropriate data
     > labels for the output table.

->
+> &nbsp;

-Alpha    is the significance level at which to evaluate critical values for the F statistic.
+Alpha&nbsp;&nbsp;&nbsp;&nbsp;is the significance level at which to evaluate critical values for the F statistic.
 If omitted, alpha is 0.05.

 **Related Functions**

-ANOVA1   Performs single-factor analysis of variance
+ANOVA1&nbsp;&nbsp;&nbsp;Performs single-factor analysis of variance

-ANOVA2   Performs two-factor analysis of variance with replication
+ANOVA2&nbsp;&nbsp;&nbsp;Performs two-factor analysis of variance with replication

 Return to [top](#A)